davecarter/generator-sui-react/README.md

 You will be prompted about the component name, the prefix you want to use and the Github repository url (which you should be created already), and that's it!
 ## Commands allowed
 ```
-$ npm run dev // starts webpack with hot reloading and launches a browser window
+// Start webpack with hot reloading and open a browser window
+$ npm run dev

-$ npm test // launches the tests once
+// Launch the tests suite once
+$ npm test

-$ npm run test:watch // launches the test suite in TDD mode, watching for changes in background
+// Run the test suite in TDD mode, watching for changes in background
+$ npm run test:watch

+// Run the linting tools
-$ npm run lint // launches the linting tools
+$ npm run lint

-$ npm run build // builds the component for production
+// Builds the component for production
+$ npm run build
 ```